ckeditor/ckeditor5/packages/ckeditor5-clipboard/docs/framework/deep-dive/clipboard.md

              └────────────────┌────────────────┘
                               │
             	┌─────────────V────────────┐   Processes model.DocumentFragment
-                │       view.Document      │   and converts it to
-                │    outputTransformation  │   view.DocumentFragment.
+                │     ClipboardPipeline    │   and converts it to │    outputTransformation  │   view.DocumentFragment.
                 └──────────────────────────┘
                               │